 Doing Gel Polish at Home?
 Really?

-The idea of getting your gel nail polish done at home is very reasonable since applying gel nail polish is getting way easier now and it will save you money in the long run.
+The idea of getting your gel nail polish done at home is very popular nowadays since applying gel nail polish is getting way easier now and it will save you money in the long run.
+No need to go to nail salon anymore or waiting for your appointment.

-No more electric drill or strong-odor chemical because gel polish nowadays is just like regular nail polish in regular bottle without the painstaking steps.
-There are tons of brands of gel nail polishes to choose from.
-Esther's Nail Center offers just the popular ones such as CND Shellac, Gelish, Daisy DND Gel, Reveal Gel, etc.
+Applying gel polish nowadays is just like regular nail polish in regular bottle without the painstaking steps.
+There are tons of brands of gel nail polishes to choose from now since a decade ago when it all started.
+Esther's Nail Center offers just the popular ones such as CND Shellac, Gelish, Daisy DND Gel, Reveal Gel, OPI, etc.

-The first thing people usually ask is which brands of gel polish I should choose.
+The first thing people usually ask is which brand of gel polish I should choose.
 In my opinion for doing gel nail polish at home, each brand has its own pro and contra.
 CND Shellac requires no buffing on nails (so it's more gentle) but costs more.
-Gel polish, such as Gelish or Daisy DND, have a lot more colors to choose from and certainly more affordable.
+Gelish or Daisy DND, have a lot more colors to choose from and certainly more affordable.
 But there is more buffing process involved in application and removal process so it's rather harsh for the nail.
 CND Shellac tends to stay for 14 days or more on nails.
 Compare that to Gelish that stays up to 21 days.
+CND Shellac has a long shelf-life time, something to consider too especially if you want to stock them up.

 One best way to find out is to try them out.
 You may go to a salon and see what and how the nail technician does your nails.
 Then see which one stays longer on your nails as everyone has different nail condition.
 Some people has better application with one brand while not on the others.